AGulev/drawpixels/README.md

 `blue` - blue channel of the color 0..255<br />
 `alpha` - alpha channel 0..255.
 Optional parameter for rgba textures<br />

 You can fill in a specific area.
 To do this, you need to identify the borders with `start_fill` method and call the `fill_area` method to fill the area.
-Borders work with: lines, gradient lines, circles, filled circles with anti-aliasing, pixels.
-<b>NOT WORK WITH ARCS.</b> The arcs themselves use this method, so the fill may not be predictable.
+Borders work with: lines, gradient lines, circles, filled circles with anti-aliasing, pixels, arcs. <b>NOT WORK WITH FILLED ARCS AND GRADIENT ARCS.</b> The arcs themselves use this method, so the fill may not be predictable.
 Do not create arcs until you are done with the fill.
 Be sure to call the `end_fill` method when you stop working with the fill.

 #### drawpixels.start_fill()
 Indicates the start of border preservation.